mathjax/MathJax-docs/advanced/typeset.rst

 Line 66 tells MathJax to forget about any mathematics that was previously typeset in the preview area.
-Without this, MathJax's list of typeet math would grow with each character typed, as it holds onto all the previous copies of the math that it had typeset in the past.
+Without this, MathJax's list of typeset math would grow with each character typed, as it holds onto all the previous copies of the math that it had typeset in the past.
 This call must come before the DOM is changed, so that MathJax can tell which math is inside the material being removed.